 The Film Commission is now the El Paso Film & Creative Industries Commission

-Our office now is the official Music Office for the City of El Paso, and is a certified Music Friendly Community.
+Our office now is the official Music Office for the City of El Paso, and El Paso is a Texas-certified Music Friendly Community.

 FILM PERMIT INFORMATION